Matthew Hoppe: Mallorca

 Hoppe moved to La Liga club Mallorca on August 31, 2021, the last day of the 2021 summer transfer window.
 The transfer fee paid to Schalke 04 was reported as €3.5 million plus possible bonuses.
 Hoppe made only seven appearances for the club across all competitions in a debut season that was beset with injuries and a bout of COVID-19.

 Middlesbrough

 On August 10, 2022, Hoppe signed a four-year deal with EFL Championship side Middlesbrough.
 Hoppe was loaned to Scottish Premiership club Hibernian in January 2023.
+On August 3, 2023, Hoppe returned to the United States, signing on loan with Major League Soccer side San Jose Earthquakes until the end of the 2023 MLS season.
+San Jose Earthquakes had the option to purchase Hoppe through the loan agreement but chose not to exercise it.
+On 4 December 2023, Hoppe returned to his parent club but was unable to play until 2024 due to player registration rules.

+On January 9, 2025, Hoppe had his Middlesbrough contract cancelled by mutual consent.

+Sønderjyske

+On January 31, 2025 it was confirmed that Hoppe joined Danish Superliga side Sønderjyske on a deal until June 2027.